usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

             -h, --help: Prints help

 As a rule of thumb, use the `--enable-nginx-ssl` option if you copied a server certificate and private key into the `ssl/nginx/` folder and use the `--enable-postgres-ssl` option if you copied a server certificate and private key into the `ssl/db/` folder.
-In addition, if you wish to sync the plugins from a different Dioptra GitHub branch, such as the dev branch, use the `--branch <arg>` option.
 Otherwise, you do not need to specify any of the other options when running the script.

 As an example, if you copied a server certificate and private key into both the `ssl/nginx/` and `ssl/db/` folders, then you would run the following to initialize the deployment: